synapse

 High-salt diet

-Because low blood volume is found in many patients with POTS, patients are encouraged to increase their salt intake up to 10 grams/day in attempt to increase plasma volume.
+Because low blood volume is found in many patients with POTS, patients are encouraged to increase their salt intake by up to 10 grams/day in an attempt to increase plasma volume.
 Ideally, this can be done with diet alone, but prescription 1 g salt tablets can be given to supplement sodium intake.
-This measure should be accompanied by an increase in water intake.
+An increase in water intake should accompany this measure.

 Exercise